|HMRC Reference:Notice 75 (June 2014)||View Change History|

 Normally, they are the quarters starting on 1 January, 1 April, 1 July and 1 October, but we may licence you to use an annual accounting period, starting on 1 January.

 As soon as you have used the volume of oil paid for with form HO72, you must stop using rebated oil as fuel until you have completed form HO73.
-Show your supplementary estimate of the rebated heavy oil you will use as fuel in the accounting period and send the form to the Accounting Centre with the amount payable.
+Show your supplementary estimate of the rebated heavy oil you will use as fuel in the accounting period and send the form to the Accounting Centre.
+You must pay this estimated duty before you use any more rebated oil.

 If the change increases or decreases the amount of rebate due for a period, you must complete and send in a form HO74 Rebated Heavy Oil used as Fuel: Additional Rebate Payment Form [Event B(1),(2)&(3)].
-If you have made payment with form HO72 in that period, Accounting Centre will send you a form HO74 on Budget Day.
+If you have made payment with form HO72 in that period, the Tax Accounting Centre will send you a form HO74 on Budget Day and you must pay any extra duty due.

 The law requires you to keep a daily record of all the rebated heavy oil you use as road fuel.
 You must record the details on the same day as the fuel is used.